dotwebfamily/thegoodnessnetwork/design/design.md

     - If anybody doesn't either one can ask a moderator to intervene

   // chatrooms
+  - Search/Filter chatrooms
+    - Which can be filtered by
+      - tags
   - Join chatrooms
   - Chat in chatrooms
   - Receive messages of subscribed chatrooms